Walter Hendl: Biography

 In 1976 Hendl was appointed music director of the Erie Philharmonic in Erie, Pennsylvania.
 In 1990, he became professor of conducting at Mercyhurst College in Erie.
 An advocate of contemporary music, he conducted the premieres of Peter Mennin's Symphony No. 3 with the New York Philharmonic Orchestra in 1947, Bohuslav Martinů's Piano Concerto No. 3 with Rudolf Firkušný and the Dallas Symphony in 1949, Villa-Lobos's Cello Concerto No. 2 with Aldo Parisot and the New York Philharmonic Orchestra in 1954, and the American premiere of Kabalevsky's Requiem with students of the Eastman School in 1965.
 He composed incidental music for various stage productions and made several orchestral transcriptions.

 He was inducted as a National Patron of Delta Omicron, an international professional music fraternity on December 1, 1960.

 His best-selling recordings for RCA Victor include violin concerti featuring Jascha Heifetz, Henryk Szeryng, and Erick Friedman and piano concerti featuring Van Cliburn and Gary Graffman.

-Hendl died in Harborcreek Township, Pennsylvania, after suffering from heart and lung disease.
+Hendl died in Harborcreek Township, Pennsylvania.

 Hendl's daughter, Susan Hendl, was a ballet dancer.